-(m) Lower Elwha Klallam Tribe, Port Angeles, Washington (Tribal Members Only)
+(1) Lower Elwha Klallam Tribe, Port Angeles, Washington (Tribal Members Only)

-Since 1996, the Service and the Point No Point Treaty Tribes, of which Lower Elwha Klallam was one, have cooperated to establish special regulations for migratory bird hunting.
-The Tribes are now acting independently, and the Lower Elwha Klallam Tribe has in recent years established migratory bird hunting regulations for tribal members.
+Since 1996, the Service and the Point No Point Treaty Tribes, of which Lower Elwha was one, have cooperated to establish special regulations for migratory bird hunting.
+The Tribes are now acting independently, and it is our understanding that the Lower Elwha Klallam Tribe would like to establish migratory bird hunting regulations for tribal members for the 2019-20 season.
 The Tribe has a reservation on the Olympic Peninsula in Washington State and is a successor to the signatories of the Treaty of Point No Point of 1855.

-For the 2016-17 season, we have yet to hear from the Lower Elwha Klallam Tribe.
+For the 2019-20 season, we have vet to hear from the Lower Elwha Klallam Tribe.
 The Tribe usually requests special migratory bird hunting regulations for ducks (including mergansers), geese, coots, band-tailed pigeons, snipe, and mourning doves.
-The Lower Elwha Klallam Tribe usually requests a duck and coot season from September 13, 2016, to January 4, 2017.
+The Lower Elwha Klallam Tribe usually requests a duck and coot season from September 13 to January 4.
 The daily bag limit will be seven ducks, including no more than two hen mallards, one pintail, one canvasback, and two redheads.
 The daily bag and possession limit on harlequin duck will be one per season.
 The coot daily bag limit will be 25.
 The possession limit will be twice the daily bag limit, except as noted above.

-For geese, the Tribe usually requests a season from September 13, 2016, to January 4, 2017.
+For geese, the Tribe usually requests a season from September 13 to January 4.
 The daily bag limit will be four, including no more than three light geese.
 The season on Aleutian Canada geese will be closed.